moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

    *Would any current or new ZEV shuttle/bus routes affect other shuttle/bus service providers?
 If so how?*

+   We do not foresee our proposed routes adversely affecting any other service provider.
+In fact, there will be positive impacts on other transit providers by increasing the prevalence of public transit ridership in general and improving connectivity of the regional transit system.
+Also, as the largest transit operators in the Capitol Region, funding from this grant would kick start the region's evolution to zero-emission technology for smaller transit operators to follow.

+   University of California, Davis (UC Davis) currently runs a diesel bus shuttle between the main campus and the UC Davis Medical Center in Sacramento on an hourly basis.
+This service is contracted out to a third party and the contract is slated to end in the near future.
+A recent survey conducted by UC Davis found that the number one improvement riders wanted was increased frequencies.
+This project would enhance the current service by increasing frequencies to every 15 minutes and providing additional stops in West Sacramento and Downtown Sacramento.

 Did UC Davis Know It Had an Intercampus Shuttle?
 ================================================